rade-ilijev/hantec-interview/Readme.md

 # WordPress REST API Project

-This project sets up a WordPress with Vue 3 frontend environment a custom REST API plugin using Docker.
+This project sets up a WordPress environment with a Vue 3 frontend and a custom REST API plugin using Docker.

 ## Prerequisites

 - Docker
 - Docker Compose
 - Git
+- PowerShell (for Windows users)

 ## Quick Start